 But I believe my next purchase for this camera will be the waist-level viewfinder.
 I find myself often using this camera low to the ground, and would have a much easier time focusing looking down rather than awkwardly laying on the ground using the viewfinder.
 The only reason I haven’t switched that out yet is because a waist-level finder costs as much as a new lens.

 Personally, the best place I’ve found to buy cameras like the Bronica ETR series is from KEH.com.
 They use a simple, unified, easy-to-understand rating system and have money-back guarantees on all of their qualified cameras.
-None of the “Near Mint +++++” that then comes scratched and banged up with some fungus inside the lens.
+The technicians at KEH are all professional, and guarantee that you’re going to get what you pay for.

 What type of battery does a Bronica ETR, ETRS, or ETRSi use?